 It depends.
 Are you trying to game the system?
 Then, no. Are you trying to get an inside look at the industry before committing your time and money to school?
 Then, yes.
 Are you trying to develop skills that you can transfer to your ultimate goal?
 Then, yes.
 Are you trying to “find yourself?”
 Then, … Continue reading Should You Take a “Gap Year?”

+Please click here to read an updated, shorter version of this article.
 As I write this, thousands of freshly minted JDs are just starting the 10-week slog of studying for the bar exam.
-By the end of the study period, these people will come out of exile, grateful to see sunlight again and not wanting to read another printed word for the next three months.
-This post … Continue reading How to Beat the Bar Exam (or any other test)
+By the end of the study period, these people will come out of exile, grateful to see sunlight again and not wanting … Continue reading How to Beat the Bar Exam (or any other test)